-A short ferry ride away from Playa del Carmen, Cozumel is a small island which is popular for tourists who want a little Caribbean getaway.
-The island is famous for their scuba diving around the coral reefs.
+A short ferry ride away from Playa del Carmen, Cozumel is a small island that is popular for tourists who want a little Caribbean getaway.
+The island is popular for its scuba diving around the coral reefs.
 Palancar Reef is for advanced divers, which has man-made objects sunken into the ocean.

-A scenic rail, El Chepe, has become a popular way to see the canyon, but you can also take bikes or horseback ride.
-Summer is also the most popular time to visit with July and August reigning as the peak tourist months.
+A scenic rail, El Chepe, has become a popular way to see the canyon, but you can also take bikes or horseback rides.
+Summer is the most popular time to visit with July and August reigning as the peak tourist months.

 Playa Del Carmen

-Another location on the Mayan Riviera, Playa Del Carmen is an infamous resort town that has beaches lined with palm trees and stunning coral reefs.
+Another location on the Mayan Riviera, Playa Del Carmen is a famous resort town that has beaches lined with palm trees and stunning coral reefs.
 The town is also known for its partying and it has a variety of restaurants, nightclubs, and dance clubs.

 Cenotes are natural pits or sinkholes that occur when the natural limestone bedrock is eroded until it exposes the groundwater.
 The groundwater is often pooled into the cenote and makes an excellent swimming location.
 The water is crystal clear because it has been filtered by the earth so that you can see all the plant and animal life in the pool.

 For the Mayans, cenotes were important sources of water in times of drought and it was believed that the caves, which are part of some cenotes, were doorways to the Underworld.
 When first discovered, a few cenotes even held human remains that were left as sacrifices.

 Get Out and Go

-While Mexico has an expansive and sometimes conflicted past, the country is still stunning and offers plenty of breathtaking places for tourists to escape into paradise.
-The country’s architecture, landscape, and history are all popular for curious travelers looking for an adventure.
+While Mexico has an expansive and sometimes conflicted past, the country is stunning and offers plenty of breathtaking places for tourists to escape into paradise.
+Its architecture, landscape, and history are all popular for curious travelers looking for an adventure.